 How did your journey as an educator begin?

 I was working in after-school care around Melbourne, in many different schools.
 When I came here to Melbourne, I already did a lot of drumming performance.
-The organization wanted to work with me; I got a 5 Star Community Coach Award for the work I had done in after school care.
+The organisation wanted to work with me; I got a 5 Star Community Coach Award for the work I had done in after school care.

 What do you most want a child to take away from your drumming workshops?